ddnet/ddnet/README.md

 Will upload my stuff in a few days, gotta wait till i get my new router :p literally got no internet at all on my pc for a few days

--Client will include-
+---Client will include---

-Parts of TaterClient
+-Parts of Tater Client-
 - Bind Wheel
 - Skin Profiles
 - AutoVerify